 Gaze upon something beautiful while you’re cooking up something wonderful at the stove.
 A range backsplash is a look in the right direction.

 Range backsplashes can be the same style as the rest of your backsplash, or can incorporate a unique design as in the kitchen above.
 Whatever look you choose, ceramic tile’s flame and stain resistance will protect your wall from heat and messes.

 Kitchen Island or Bar Tile

 You might want to call this option a “foot backsplash.”
 Your kitchen island or bar receives constant kicking and bumps from barstools.
 Add a ceramic tile facing and protect your kitchen island or bar while also adding a unique decorative element that can coordinate or contrast with your backsplash and floor tile.
 As with a traditional backsplash area, tiling a kitchen island or bar is a small area that can be a weekend DIY project.

 Bring on the Backsplash Tile!

 Armed with an understanding of ceramic tile’s benefits and the many backsplash tile designs you can choose from, it’s time to get started on your kitchen or bathroom backsplash.
-Find even more inspiration by visiting our Design Gallery and Pinterest board and then get tiling!
+Find even more inspiration by reading our 81 Bathroom Backsplash Ideas or visiting our Design Gallery and Pinterest board and then get tiling!